PlagatonicRed/Game-Dev-Portfolio/README.md

 - Worked with Unreal engine for about 2 months and am familiar with the program and am familiar with c++
 - Very familiar with unity and c# and have been working with it for most of my time as a game Developer
 - Have done 3 gameJams
-- Worked with spartasoft Studio for a semester and am still working on the next game with them.
+- Currently a part of SpartaSoft Studio's programmer team and was also a programming member last semester
+- Curretnly working on a solo project: Factory Game (the name is a work in progress)
 # Solo Unreal Projects

 ## Movement System